 How to Handle Counterfeit Bills from a Customer Perspective

-If you believe that a customer has presented you with a counterfeit bill, it is important to remain calm and professional.
+If you believe that a customer has presented you with a counterfeit bill, please contact the authorities immediately.
 It is also important to keep in mind that the customer may not be aware that the bill is not authentic.
 Here are some steps to follow to ensure that the situation is handled appropriately:

-- Remain Calm: It’s important to stay calm and not get angry or confrontational with the customer.
+- Remain Calm: Please stay calm and not get angry or confrontational with the customer.
 The customer may not have been aware that they were using a counterfeit bill.

 - Confirm the bill is counterfeit: Before confronting the customer, take a few moments to inspect the bill closely and verify that it is indeed counterfeit.
 If the bill appears to be suspicious, it is best to err on the side of caution and assume that it is fake.